STEM OPT Extensions for F-1 Students

 - Any unapproved absence from work for five consecutive business days

-- A revised or new I-983 whenever applicable by submitting the STEM Material Changes e-form in ISSS Link.
+- A revised or new I-983 whenever applicable by submitting the STEM OPT Employment Material Change Reporting e-form in ISSS Link.

-- Employer Noncompliance – If you believe that your STEM OPT employer is not complying with the terms and conditions of the 24-month STEM OPT extension regulations, the Form I-983 instructions, and the completed Form I-983 on file with ISSS, the you may:
+- Employer Noncompliance– If you believe that your STEM OPT employer is not complying with the terms and conditions of the 24-month STEM OPT extension regulations, the Form I-983 instructions, and the completed Form I-983 on file with ISSS, then you may:

 - Contact the Student and Exchange Visitor Program at the U.S. Immigration and Customs Enforcement (ICE) by following the instructions found on ICE.gov.